MySQL replication between on-premise environment and Amazon Aurora via the internet

 Make the source server accessible via the Internet

-You need to configure your on-premises environment so that it can be accessed from the Internet.
+You must configure your on-premises environment so that it can be accessed from the Internet.

-Please change the settings of your load balancer, firewall, etc. in your on-premises environment.
+Please change the settings of your load balancer and firewall in your on-premises environment.

 To configure the firewall, you need to specify the global IP address of AWS Aurora and allow it.

-This will be created after you create the Aurora cluster, so we will postpone it for now.
+This will be created after creating the Aurora cluster, so we will postpone it for now.

 After the cluster is created, check the IP address of the writer instance endpoint.